amaccarini/arcade/README.md

 # Arcade: a UBEM tool powered by AI

 ## Overview
 **Arcade** is a free and open-source Urban Building Energy Modeling (UBEM) tool developed as a Python add-on extension for Blender.
-It leverages 3D visualization of building geometries and an AI-powered image detection module to extract key building attributes that are often unavailable, such as building height and construction age.
+It leverages 3D visualization of building geometries and an AI-powered image recognition module to extract key building attributes that are often unavailable, such as building height and construction age.
 Arcade’s primary purpose is to generate hourly heating and cooling demand data of urban areas in just a few clicks, supporting the design and optimization of efficient district heating and cooling systems.

 ---